venusjs/venusjs.github.com/index.md

   </div>
   <div class="feature">
     <h4>Tool integration</h4>
-    <p>Venus supports all your favorite tools, including VIM, SubLime, Eclipse, and more.
+    <p>Venus supports all your favorite tools, including Vim, Sublime Text, Eclipse and more.
 No need to leave your IDE to run your tests.</p>
   </div>
   <div class="feature">
     <h4>Advanced Configuration</h4>
-    <p>Complete control over test fixtures, test harness pages, and more.</p>
+    <p>Complete control over test fixtures, test harness pages and more.</p>
   </div>
   <div class="feature">
     <h4>Use with CI</h4>
     <p>Seamless integration with Selenium Grid to execute tests against a full range of browsers during continuous integration.
-Also support Travis CI, a popular free CI tool for Open Source projects.</p>
+Also supports Travis CI, a popular free CI tool for Open Source projects.</p>
   </div>
 </div>